asgood23/STATIONS/made-with-samples/100-bastards-test.md

 # The 100 Bastards

+Roll d100, that's your bastard.

+Some bastard titles maintain their

 | #    | Bastard                              | #    | Bastard                  | #    | Bastard                         | #    | Bastard                     |
 | ---- | ------------------------------------ | ---- | ------------------------ | ---- | ------------------------------- | ---- | --------------------------- |